Dictionary: NE-O-LOG'IC-AL-LY – NE'RE-ID

 2. A grandson; also, a descendant.
 [Not much used.]
 Hooker.

-NE-PHRALGY, n.
+NE-PHRAL'GY, n.

 Disease or pain in the kidneys.

-NEPHRITE, n.
-[Gr. {foreign}, from {foreign}, the kidneys.]
+NEPH'RITE, n.
+[Gr. νεφριτης, from νεφρος, the kidneys.]

 A mineral, a subspecies of jade, of a leek green color, massive and in rolled pieces.
 It occurs in granite and gneiss, and is remarkable for its hardness and tenacity.
-It wa formerly worn as a remedy for diseases of the kidneys, but is now cut into handles of sabers and daggers.
+It was formerly worn as a remedy for diseases of the kidneys, but is now cut into handles of sabers and daggers.
 Cleaveland.
 Ure.
 Cyc.

 NE-PHRIT'IC, or NE-PHRIT'IC-AL, a.
-[Gr. {foreign}, from {foreign}, the kidneys.]
+[Gr. νεφριτικος, from νεφρος, the kidneys.]

 1. Pertaining to the kidneys or organs of urine; as, nephritic disease.